db-wenxin/AWS_DABs_CICD/.github/README.md

 └─────────────────┘     └────────────────┘     └────────────────┘     └────────────────┘
                                                        │                      │
                                                        ▼                      ▼
-                                               ┌────────────────┐     ┌────────────────┐
+┌────────────────┐                             ┌────────────────┐     ┌────────────────┐
-                                               │  Databricks    │     │  Databricks    │
+|  (optional)    |                             │  Databricks    │     │  Databricks    │
-                                               │  QA Workspace  │     │  Prod Workspace│
+│  dev workspace │                             │  QA Workspace  │     │  Prod Workspace│
-                                               └────────────────┘     └────────────────┘
+└────────────────┘                             └────────────────┘     └────────────────┘
 ```

 ## High-level Workflow

-1. Users can use DABs `databricks bundle` commands to deploy the code in a dev workspace, and use this workspace to develop the notebook code and the DABs YAML template code.
+1. Users can use DABs `databricks bundle` commands to deploy the code from their local development environment to a development Databricks workspace, and use this workspace to develop the notebook code and the DABs YAML template code.
-     - ( *Optional* ) Users can also directly associate the dev workspace with the GitHub repository using the [Databricks Git integration](https://docs.databricks.com/en/repos/index.html) to push code or create pull requests.
+     - ( *Optional* ) Users can also directly associate the development workspace with the GitHub repository using the [Databricks Git integration](https://docs.databricks.com/en/repos/index.html) to push code or create pull requests.
 2. After development and debugging, users can push the local DABs folder/code to the GitHub repository, and then merge the code into the target branch (e.g., "main") via a Pull Request.
 3. Once the PR is merged into the target branch, it triggers the GitHub Actions workflow.
 4. In the QA stage of the GitHub Actions workflow, the pipeline retrieves the QA workspace PAT token from GitHub Secrets for authentication and deploys the resources defined in the DABs template to the QA workspace.
 In this sample solution, the QA stage also runs nutter tests to perform a sample test on one of the notebook functions.